awsdocs/aws-organizations-docs/doc_source/orgs_getting-started_concepts.md

   + Enable integration with supported AWS services to provide service functionality across all of the accounts in the organization\.

   The management account has the responsibilities of a *payer account* and is responsible for paying all charges that are accrued by the member accounts\.
 You can't change an organization's management account\.
-+ The rest of the accounts that belong to an organization are called **member accounts**\.
++ **Member accounts** make up all of the rest of the accounts in an organization\.
 An account can be a member of only one organization at a time\.
+You can attach a policy to an account to apply controls to only that one account\.

 **Invitation**  <a name="invite"></a>
 The process of asking another [account](#account) to join your [organization](#org)\.
 An invitation can be issued only by the organization's management account\.
 The invitation is extended to either the account ID or the email address that is associated with the invited account\.
 After the invited account accepts an invitation, it becomes a member account in the organization\.
 Invitations also can be sent to all current member accounts when the organization needs all members to approve the change from supporting only [consolidated billing](#feature-set-cb-only) features to supporting [all features](#feature-set-all) in the organization\.
 Invitations work by accounts exchanging [handshakes](#handshake)\.
 You might not see handshakes when you work in the AWS Organizations console\.
 But if you use the AWS CLI or AWS Organizations API, you must work directly with handshakes\.